 - Saute until the tomato turns darker and begins to express oil.

 - Add the seitan along with the marinade, stir together well, bring to a boil.
 Then lower the heat to low and allow the mixture to simmer for about 15 minutes or until the flavors have merged well.
 Add salt to taste.

 - Take the cooked rice and gently spread it on top of the gravy in an even layer.

 - Close the skillet with a tight-fitting lid, ensure the heat is still turned to low, and allow the biryani to cook another 10 minutes.
-If you like some additional color in your biryani, mix 2 tbsp of soymilk with a few strands of saffron or a generous pinch of turmeric and sprinkle on top of the rice before putting on the lid.
+If you like some additional color in your biryani, mix 2 tablespoon of soymilk with a few strands of saffron or a generous pinch of turmeric and sprinkle on top of the rice before putting on the lid.

 - Turn off the heat and allow the biryani to stand at least 10 minutes before opening.
 Garnish with the fried onions you had reserved and the coriander leaves.
 I also love sauteing a few cashew nuts and raisins in a smidgen of oil until the raisins are plumped up and the nuts golden, and then sprinkling them on top of the biryani for a fabulous final touch.